-- a) knowledge:
+- a) Knowledge and Skills:

-- b) skills:

-- capable of breaking down a project task into elements based on specification,
+- Capable of breaking down a project task into elements based on specification.

-- is able to design a development process,
+- Is able to design a development process.

-- is able to track and document a development process
+- Is able to track and document a development process.

-- c) attitude:
+- b) Attitude:

-- open to self-development tasks
+- Open to self-development tasks.

-- d) autonomy and responsibility:
+- c) Autonomy and responsibility:

-- is able to make responsible decisions in a development project
+- Is able to make responsible decisions in a development project.